Spinal Cord Research Centre

 ssh -X dave2.scrc.umanitoba.ca

-Note that when using rexec connection method for launching sessions, your password is sent unencrypted over the network.
+Note that we no longer support the rexec connection method on our systems.
+When using an rexec connection for launching sessions, your password is sent unencrypted over the network.
 This method should only be used on trusted networks.
 See the section on password security below for details.

 4. On Remote Desktop